ltang16/info-catalog/TO-DOS.md

 MINOR FIXES:
 [x] fix grid row spacing so that header section doesn't have weird gap when no courses are available -- unless responsive design not necessary... (yippee the course addition form is long enough)
+[ ] add in QoL feature for scrolling to edited course after edit is complete... useRef??????
+[ ] update course addition form value handling for multiple semester data...